eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 Size Margin
 """""""""""

-The ``size-margin`` property is an optional parameter that stablish the margin of error for the size of the output files.
+The ``size-margin`` property is an optional parameter that establish the margin of error for the size of the output files.

 .. warning::